miwipe/ngsLCA/README.md

 Parameters:

-path -- working directory containing the lca files that will be processed This is the only compulsory parameter for the script
+path -- ⋅⋅⋅working directory containing the lca files that will be processed This is the only compulsory parameter for the script

 path_blank -- working directory containing the lca files for all blank controls